element-hq/element-x-android/docs/install_from_github_release.md

 If the application was already installed on your phone, there are several cases:

-- it was installed from the PlayStore, you can install the universal APK as soon as the version is more recent.
+- it was installed from the PlayStore, you can install the universal APK as long as the version is more recent.
 The existing data should not be lost.
 - it was installed from a previous GitHub release, this is like an application upgrade.
 - it was installed from a more recent GitHub release, or from the PlayStore with a later version, you will have to uninstall it first.